ngs-docs/2021-GGG298/Week2-UNIX_for_file_manipulation/README.md

 A big part of bioinformatics is making sure what you _expect_ in a particular file is what you _have_ in that file.
 There are a few ways to look at the contents of a file.
 We've already seen how to print the entirety of a file to the stdout of our `cat` command.
 We can also look at files using the `less` command.
 Less is a safe way of looking at the contents of a file without the ability to change it.
 This is an important note since our raw sequence data should never be altered.

-Starting from the `shell/data/` directory,
+Starting from the `data/` directory in our home directory

 ```
-cd ../
+cd ~/data/
 ```

 let's look at some sequence data in a [fastq file](https://en.wikipedia.org/wiki/FASTQ_format) format.